 JIM ZARROLI: With the annual revenue of $37 billion, Intel is far and away the world's biggest manufacturer of computer chips.
 The FTC says it controls 75 to 80 percent of the chip market.
 And Richard Feinstein, who directs the FTC's Bureau of Competition, says it knows how to use its power.

-Mr. RICHARD FEINSTEIN (Director, Bureau of Competition, Federal Trade Commission): Intel has for many years been the dominant manufacturer of those chips.
+RICHARD FEINSTEIN: Intel has for many years been the dominant manufacturer of those chips.
 And we've alleged that they have engaged in a variety of conduct that has enabled them to maintain and prolong that dominance.

 ZARROLI: It did that, the FTC says, by punishing computer makers that bought too many chips from any of its rivals.
 It says even major computer makers like IBM and Hewlett-Packard were forced to play ball.
 If they did business with anyone else, Intel would allegedly raise prices, shut off supply and withdraw marketing support.

-Mr. CHUCK MULLOY (Spokesman, Intel Corporation): But the commission at the 11th hour decided to add new allegations, new charges, made new demands that they did not investigate.
+CHUCK MULLOY: But the commission at the 11th hour decided to add new allegations, new charges, made new demands that they did not investigate.